-4. If my dog bites someone, will the police take my dog away?
+4. If my dog bites someone, will the police seize my dog?

 Much of this was addressed in number 3 above, ‘If my dog bites someone will it be put to sleep?’ but it is still worthy of further clarification.

 I wish I could be more definitive in answering this question, but I have seen so many variations that it’s hard to second guess what the outcome will be, but we can generalise to a degree.
-However, if the police feel that the dog is an on-going risk to the public, and then it is likely to be seized.
+However, if the police feel that the dog is an ongoing risk to the public, it is likely to be seized.